Quantum Information Scrambling in Quantum Many-body Scarred Systems: Numerical simulations

-\textit{Numerical simulations.--} In Fig. \ref{fig:numerics} we numerically compute the OTOC and Holevo information for the PXP model as diagnoses of the information scrambling dynamics.
-Specifically, we apply an efficient MPO method to calculate the $ZZ$-OTOC and $XZ$-OTOC up to $L=41$ spins \cite{SuppMaterials}.
-We observe the following phenomena: for the initial state $\ket{\psi}=\ket{Z_2}$ [Fig. \ref{fig:numerics}(a), (c)], both the $ZZ$-OTOC and $XZ$-OTOC spread ballistically, forming a linear light-cone structure with the butterfly velocity $v_b\sim 0.6$ (inverse of the light cone slope) \cite{Shenker2014black,Roberts2016Lieb,stahl2018asymmetric,zhang2020asymmetric,Liu2018Asymmetric,Zhang2021Anomalous}; inside the light cone, the OTOC dynamics show evident periodic revivals with the period $T\approx 4.71$, consistent with the oscillation period of state fidelity and local observables in Hamiltonian evolution \cite{Turner2018weak,Ho2019periodic}.
+In Fig. \ref{fig:numerics}, we numerically compute the OTOC and Holevo information for the PXP model as diagnoses of the information scrambling dynamics.
+Specifically, we apply an efficient matrix-product-operator (MPO) method \cite{xu2020accessing} to calculate the $ZZ$-OTOC and $XZ$-OTOC up to $L=41$ spins (see Appendix. \ref{sec:more numerics} for algorithm details).
+We observe the following features: For the initial state $\ket{\psi}=\ket{Z_2}$ [Fig. \ref{fig:numerics}(a), (c)], both the $ZZ$-OTOC and $XZ$-OTOC spread ballistically, forming a linear light-cone structure with the butterfly velocity $v_b\sim 0.6$ (inverse of the light cone slope) \cite{Shenker2014black,Roberts2016Lieb,stahl2018asymmetric,zhang2020asymmetric,Liu2018Asymmetric,Zhang2021Anomalous}; inside the light cone, the OTOC dynamics show evident periodic revivals with the period $T\approx 4.71$, consistent with the oscillation period of state fidelity and local observables in Hamiltonian evolution \cite{Turner2018weak,Ho2019periodic}.
 Besides, the oscillations for different sites $j$ are \textit{synchronized}, meaning that $F_{ij}(t)$ of different $j$ have the same period $T$ and reach the maxima at the same time $t$.
 In contrast, for a generic high-energy initial state like $\ket{\bm{0}}$ (Fig. \ref{fig:numerics}(b), (d)), the OTOCs have a larger butterfly velocity $v_b\sim 1$ (information scrambles faster) and decay without discernible periodic revivals inside the light cone.